 Ray has worked extensively with numerous golf instructors throughout the country, and has organized and administered various pro-am and fundraising golf tournaments, including the Karl Potach Memorial Tournament for children’s cancer research and the Bart McCormick Classic.

-Ray has been a member of the Golf Coaches Association of America National Advisory Board since 2006.
+Ray has been a member of the Golf Coaches Association of America National Advisory Board since 2006 and was named the association’s president in 2014.